makisarvin/simple-upload/README.md

 ## Setup instructions

 The usage is very simple.
-Check the index.html for the mimimum (and only) way to use it
+Check the index.html for the minimum (and only) way to use it

 ```sh
 $("your div").simpleUpload(url, cssEffect)
 ```

-The url is the url for thr uplaod server and the cssEffect is the name of the class that you want to apply when you drag files over the drop zone.
+The url is the url for the upload server and the cssEffect is the name of the class that you want to apply when you drag files over the drop zone.

 Example: